About World Cleanup Day

 Here we unveil the results of years of dedication, innovation, and progress, represented by key facts and figures.

-Since 2018, World Cleanup Day has become the biggest peacetime civic movement in human history, uniting 211 countries and territories – which includes 95% of UN-listed countries – across the world, and 91 million volunteers, equal to 1.1% of global population – all striving to create a cleaner planet.
+Since 2018, World Cleanup Day has become the biggest civic movement in human history, uniting 211 countries and territories – which includes 95% of UN-listed countries – across the world, and 91 million volunteers, equal to 1.1% of global population – all striving to create a cleaner planet.

-It’s a unifying movement that transcends borders, cultural differences, and even conflicts.
+We are a unifying movement that transcends borders, cultural differences, and even conflicts.

 On one single day each year, volunteers and partners worldwide come together, to raise awareness of the global mismanaged waste crisis.